J-rayX/escrow-smart-contract/README.md

 ### Constructor and State Variables Initialization

-Here, the state variables are initialized in the contructor of the contract.
+Here, the state variables are initialized in the constructor of the contract.
 This is similar to how classes are defined in some object-oriented languages like C#.

 ```sol
 contract Escrow {